franzbu/EnhancedSpaces.spoon/README.md

   ...
 ```

-To manually resize a window, hold your 'modifier1' or 'modifier2' key(s) down, then click the right mouse button in any part of the window and drag the window.
+To manually resize a window, hold your 'modifier1' or 'modifier2' down, then click the right mouse button in any part of the window and drag the window.

-To have the additional possibility of precisely resizing windows horizontally-only and vertically-only, 30 percent of the window (15 precent left and right of the middle of each border) is reserved for horizontal-only and vertical-only resizing.
+To have the additional possibility of precisely resizing windows horizontally-only or vertically-only, 30 percent of the window (15 precent left and right of the middle of each border) is reserved for horizontal-only and vertical-only resizing.
 The size of this area can be adjusted; for more information see below.

 <img src="https://github.com/franzbu/WinHammer.spoon/blob/main/doc/demo1.gif" />